 We are all frequently reminded why it’s good for our general wellbeing to be hydrated, and on a long drive you can be behind a wheel for hours.
 Hydration can help keep you awake and alert; remember the motorway signs warning that tiredness can kill?

-Recent research has revealed that more than two in three (67%) UK drivers fail to recognise the major symptoms of dehydration.
+Recent research has revealed that more than two in three [read on]

 Causing death by dangerous or careless driving are very serious offences and the sentences are going to get tougher.